wunderwuzzi23/blog/content/posts/2024/lack-of-isolation-gpts-code-interpreter.md

 So, the answer is no. OpenAI cannot guarantee that private knowledge files in a private GPT are secured.
 There is the chance of knowledge of a private GPT becoming accessible to other GPTs.

-If you build a private GPT with custom knowledge, then disabling Code Interpreter should mitigate this.
+If you build private GPTs with custom knowledge, disabling Code Interpreter should mitigate this.

 ### Resetting the environment